 List the data elements and medical information to be collected (e.g., diagnosis, stage, comorbidities, labs, images, etc.).
-A data collection form or list can be included in this section, in an appendix, or as an attachment.
+A data collection form or list can be included in the protocol, an appendix, or as an attachment.
 The IRB will seek a definitive list of data elements, not data "such as," including," or "not limited to."
 Data collection should only be for the data elements needed to perform the research.
 See [Minimum Necessary Requirement](#).

-Indicate if data will contain protected health information (IRB required) or be de-identified or coded-limited.
-If PHI, specify whether the study team will de-identify patient identifiers such as name and MRN.
-Provide justification for the study maintaining PHI.
+Indicate if data obtained for the study will contain protected health information (IRB-approved protocol required) or will be de-identified or coded-limited.
+If PHI, specify whether the study team will de-identify the patient identifiers such as name and MRN.
+If the data will not be de-identified, provide a justification for maintaining PHI.